matt-harvey/vat/README.rst

 a text file".
 With ``vat``, you can do the following from the command line:

 - See a list of one-line task summaries sorted by due date.
-- See the full text of a specified task.
+- See the full text of a specified task, which might span multiple lines.
-- Open your todo file directly at specified task for rapid editing in Vim.
+- Open your todo file directly at a specified task for rapid editing in Vim.

 If you like the command line and Vim, then these few features should save you a lot of time and hastle, relative to the "mere text file" approach.